 In the second year, the research-oriented fellows spend four weeks on the clinical service and the remaining time in a research laboratory of their choice.
 The clinically oriented (two-year) fellow spends about eight months on various clinical rotations of their choosing (consult, transplant or dialysis service, pathology and radiology, Children's Hospital or Vascular Access electives) and four months of clinical/QI/educational research supervised by one of the renal division faculty members.
 During the second year, all of the fellows spend increasing amounts of time in the outpatient dialysis setting.
 Second-year fellows may also choose to rotate through experiences in urology, diabetic kidney care, kidney radiology, transplant and pediatric nephrology.
 A rotation at our outpatient vascular access center is also part of the curriculum.
 There is a four-week vacation allowance in the second year as well.

-For fellows in the research track, a third year of full-time bench or clinically oriented research is expected, funded by our NIH Training Grant.
-During this year, there are no clinical requirements; however, most fellows have elected to serve as junior attending physicians on the renal consult service under the supervision of a senior nephrologist.
+For fellows in the research track, a third year of full-time bench or clinically oriented research is expected, funded by our NIH T32 Training Grant.
+During this year, there are no clinical requirements; however, some fellows elect to serve for a short time as junior attending physicians on the nephrology consult service under the supervision of a senior nephrologist.
+Fellows desiring an intensive research experience may choose to remain for additional years of training.
 There is also an opportunity to apply for a third year of clinical and research training as the medical transplant fellow in our program certified by the American Society of Transplantation.